 The College is mostly a commuter school but works collaboratively with local realtors to establish small student nuclei in the surrounding community.
 It also constructed a convent on campus that is home to several nuns from Vietnam who are pursuing undergraduate degrees.
 The College is considering expanding residence halls for students in the future.

-The core curriculum at Holy Apostles is strong and covers 60 credits or about half of the graduation requirement.
+The core curriculum at Holy Apostles is strong and covers 60 credits or half of the graduation requirement.
 Not surprisingly, there is heavy emphasis on theology and philosophy.

 Students can major in philosophy, theology, English in the humanities, or history in the social sciences.
 They can also study bioethics through the College’s Bioethics Center and in partnership with the National Catholic Bioethics Center in Philadelphia.